Upcoming SIA courses in Belfast

 Security Officer course = 3 days: Only £175

-Note: See our FAQ section regarding the Door Supervisor licence allowing you to also work in Security Guarding roles.
+- No dates arranged at this time.
+Please get in touch, or see our FAQ section regarding the Door Supervisor licence allowing you to also work in Security Guarding roles.

 UPSKILLING course (Safety Awareness & Physical Intervention) for existing Door Supervisors = 2 days: Only £95